collebrusco/flgl/README.md

 * Windowing: windows, mouse and key input, callbacks, glfw
 * Low level abstractions for buffers, vertex arrays, textures, shaders, framebuffers, renderbuffers, etc.
 * Higher level abstractions for meshes, post-process buffers, loading shaders and textures from files, etc.
-* Shader Templates: Several templates and algorithms for common shaders are included (MVP, perlin noise, etc)
+* Shader Templates: A few template shaders and algorithms I frequently reuse (MVP, perlin noise)
-* Math: includes glm and tools for orthographic and perspective cameras, model matricies & other odds & ends
+* Math: submodules glm; adds tools for orthographic and perspective cameras

 ### Windows
 There is a default single window available through the flgl.h header, but nothing is stopping you from creating more.